symphonyoss/bot-unfurl/.github/CONTRIBUTING.md

 PRs submitted to the bot-unfurl project will be automatically scanned for a FINOS CLA.
 If a CLA is not found, you will be prompted to complete one.
 Further details on this process are described [here](https://www.finos.org/blog/meet-cla-bot-our-ip-compliance-minion).

+Need an ICLA?
+Unsure if you are covered under an existing CCLA?
+Email [help@finos.org](mailto:help@finos.org?subject=CLA)

 # Contributing Issues

 ## Prerequisites